pierreay/phasesca/docs/2025-01-23_tches-artifact/README.md

 ### Attacking nRF52 with non-profiled attack

-We will first perform a non-profiled attack (easier compared to a profiled attack) to reproduce our Figure 12.a of the paper.
+We will first perform a non-profiled attack (easier compared to a profiled attack) to reproduce one point of our Figure 12.a of the paper.

 First, move to the dataset directory and extract the I/Q signals: